Recordkeeping for Individuals and Businesses

 The Cohan Rule

-If records are destroyed, then the IRS may allow a reconstruction of the information, but only if it can be substantiated to some degree.
+If records are destroyed, the IRS may allow a reconstruction of the information, but only if it can be substantiated to some degree.

 Carryovers and Prepaid Expenses